 Place the Dutch carrots haphazardly on top of the hummus.
 And by haphazardly, I don’t mean throw or just chuck it on.
 I mean place them without worrying about a certain pattern or that it all has to face one direction.
 We’re aiming for a rustic, messy presentation.

 Sprinkle ¼ of chopped pistachio kernels on top and season with salt and pepper.

 Cut the eggs in half and place them on top of the Dutch carrots.

 Sprinkle the remaining pistachio kernels on top of the eggs and add small droplets of olive oil around the outer part of the plate on the hummus.
 Serve straight away.

-The hummus is deceptively filling so don’t think when you’re making it there isn’t enough.
-If there is any left on the plate when the Dutch carrots have been devoured, use your bread to mop up the rest!
+The hummus is deceptively filling, so don’t think there isn’t enough when you’re making it.
+If any is left on the plate when the Dutch carrots have been devoured, use your bread to mop up the rest!
 I hope you’ll enjoy it as much as my family and I do!

 Salad of Dutch Carrots, Hummus and Soft-Boiled Eggs

 Click on the toggle below for conversion to US Cooking Units.

 - Cut off the stalk of the Dutch carrots, leaving 2cm on the top for presentation.
 Cut of the long stringy root at the bottom.
 Peel the carrots.